Positives

 Powder

-We had a few powder days now and it’s a great board for directional float.
-Even in thicker leftover powder and not that set back in the trees, the Burton Flight Attendant floated very well.
-Setting it all the way back into the deeper snow close to 2.5 feet, it didn’t feel like it was maxing out yet.
-It’s pretty quick turning in tight spots and tree runs but it’s not super quick.
+We had a few powder days now, and it’s a great board for directional float.
+The Burton Flight Attendant floated very well, even in thicker leftover powder, and not that set back in the trees.
+Setting it all the way back into the deeper snow, close to 2.5 feet, it didn’t feel like it was maxing out yet.
+It’s pretty quick to turn in tight spots and tree runs, but it’s not super quick.
 Most will be just fine with this.
 It’s a nice balance between a board that can carve really well and a board that can slash through trees.
-Also the camber all the way to the tail will help you pop really well off natural features.
+Also, the camber all the way to the tail will help you pop really well off natural features.

-The set back on sidecut with the 159 is -35mm or almost 1.25″ on sidecut.
-However, set all the way back at a 23″ stance width the difference between nose and tail is very close to -6.25 inches and the setback on board is -3.125″.
-That’s pretty good set back on board and if you combine that with the little bit of early rise rocker and the tapered tail it really seems to help fight all that camber from sending you cartwheeling if you commit too much to that front foot in the deep stuff.
+The set back on the sidecut with the 159 is -35mm or almost 1.25″.
+However, set all the way back at a 23″ stance width, the difference between nose and tail is very close to -6.25 inches, and the setback on board is -3.125″.
+That’s a pretty good setback on board, and if you combine that with the little bit of early-rise rocker and the tapered tail, it really seems to help fight all that camber from sending you cartwheeling if you commit too much to that front foot in the deep stuff.

 Turn Initiation